ietf-wg-cellar/matroska-specification/cellar-codec/codec_iana.md

 A `CodecID` is a case-sensitive ASCII string with a prefix defined in (#CodecPrefix).
 The details of the string format are found in (#codec-id).

+"Matroska Codec IDs" are to be allocated according to the "Expert Review" policy [@!RFC8126].

 To register a new Codec ID in this registry, one needs a Codec ID string, a TrackType value, a description, a Change Controller, and an optional Reference to a document describing the Codec ID.

 Some Codec IDs values are deprecated.
 Such Codec IDs are marked as "Reclaimed" in the "Matroska Codec IDs" registry.

-"Matroska Codec IDs" are to be allocated according to the "First Come First Served" policy [@!RFC8126].

 (#codec-id-registry-table) shows the initial contents of the "Matroska Codec IDs" registry.
 The Change Controller for the initial entries is the IETF.